saicumbulam/System-Design/system design popular/Dynamidb.md

 ![picture 17](../images/71770943b83379e656411df5e850081bc3e3562f69cdeb5c7c0d0ad00132a41b.png)

-System APIs #
+## System APIs

 The Dynamo clients use put() and get() operations to write and read data corresponding to a specified key.
 This key uniquely identifies an object.

-    get(key): The get operation finds the nodes where the object associated with the given key is located and returns either a single object or a list of objects with conflicting versions along with a context.
-The context contains encoded metadata about the object that is meaningless to the caller and includes information such as the version of the object.
+- get(key): The get operation finds the nodes where the object associated with the given key is located and returns either a single object or a list of objects with conflicting versions along with a context.

-    put(key, context, object): The put operation finds the nodes where the object associated with the given key should be stored and writes the given object to the disk.
-The context is a value that is returned with a get operation and then sent back with the put operation.
-The context is always stored along with the object and is used like a cookie to verify the validity of the object supplied in the put request.
+- put(key, context, object): The put operation finds the nodes where the object associated with the given key should be stored and writes the given object to the disk.

-Dynamo treats both the object and the key as an arbitrary array of bytes (typically less than 1 MB).
+- Dynamo treats both the object and the key as an arbitrary array of bytes (typically less than 1 MB).
 It applies the MD5 hashing algorithm on the key to generate a 128-bit identifier which is used to determine the storage nodes that are responsible for serving the key.

+## Dynamo’s architecture
-At a high level, Dynamo is a Distributed Hash Table (DHT) that is replicated across the cluster for high availability and fault tolerance.
+Dynamo is a Distributed Hash Table (DHT) that is replicated across the cluster for high availability and fault tolerance.

-Dynamo’s architecture #

-Data distribution #
+### Data distribution

 Dynamo uses Consistent Hashing to distribute its data among nodes.
-Consistent hashing also makes it easy to add or remove nodes from a Dynamo cluster.

-Data replication and consistency #
+### Data replication and consistency #

 Data is replicated optimistically, i.e., Dynamo provides eventual consistency.

-Handling temporary failures #
+### Handling temporary failures
 To handle temporary failures, Dynamo replicates data to a sloppy quorum of other nodes in the system instead of a strict majority quorum.

-Inter-node communication and failure detection # Dynamo’s nodes use gossip protocol to keep track of the cluster state.
+### Inter-node communication and failure detection
+Dynamo’s nodes use gossip protocol to keep track of the cluster state.

-High availability #
+### High availability
-Dynamo makes the system “always writeable” (or highly available) by using hinted handoff.
+- Dynamo makes the system “always writeable” by using hinted handoff.

-Conflict resolution and handling permanent failures # Since there are no write-time guarantees that nodes agree on values, Dynamo resolves potential conflicts using other mechanisms:
+### Conflict resolution and handling permanent failures
+Dynamo resolves potential conflicts using other mechanisms:

-    Use vector clocks to keep track of value history and reconcile divergent histories at read time.
+- Use vector clocks to keep track of value history and reconcile divergent histories at read time.
-    In the background, dynamo uses an anti-entropy mechanism like Merkle trees to handle permanent failures.
+- In the background, dynamo uses an anti-entropy mechanism like Merkle trees to handle permanent failures.

-What is data partitioning? #
+## What is data partitioning?
  The act of distributing data across a set of nodes is called data partitioning.

  There are two challenges when we try to distribute data:

-    How do we know on which node a particular piece of data will be stored?
-    When we add or remove nodes, how do we know what data will be moved from existing nodes to the new nodes?
-Furthermore, how can we minimize data movement when nodes join or leave?

 A naive approach will be to use a suitable hash function that maps the data key to a number.
 Then, find the server by applying modulo on this number and the total number of servers.
 For example:

 ![picture 18](../images/de142292ad354464b364843eac7405f82472a972d527cc8e52722d78f835ab69.png)

 The scheme described in the above diagram solves the problem of finding a server for storing/retrieving the data.
 But when we add or remove a server, we have to remap all the keys and move the data based on the new server count, which will be a complete mess!

 Dynamo uses consistent hashing to solve these problems.
-The consistent hashing algorithm helps Dynamo map rows to physical nodes and also ensures that only a small set of keys move when servers are added or removed.

-Consistent hashing: Dynamo’s data distribution #
+## Consistent hashing: Dynamo’s data distribution

 Consistent hashing represents the data managed by a cluster as a ring.
 Each node in the ring is assigned a range of data.
 Dynamo uses the consistent hashing algorithm to determine what row is stored to what node.
 Here is an example of the consistent hashing ring:

 ![picture 19](../images/4c7a6ec1724db675aa521984203c58fca2e247d8c1372abbac902c5d1ffdf0e0.png)